Reviewed November 2020

 I’ve just had a natural miscarriage, why is my period so heavy?

 As a society, we don’t talk much about miscarriage.
 For that reason, women often feel like they can’t share their experiences and often feel isolated and shameful when it does occur.
 Many will wonder if it happened because of something they did, or if they are the only person who has had one.

 If you have experienced a miscarriage you can be sure that you are not alone, however much it may feel like it.
-In fact, spontaneous miscarriage is the most common complication of pregnancy, occurring in 15-20% of women known to be pregnant.1 So, the truth is 1 in 5 pregnant women will have a miscarriage.
+In fact, spontaneous miscarriage is the most common complication of pregnancy, occurring in 10-20% of women known to be pregnant.1 So, the truth is that up to 1 in 5 pregnant women will have a miscarriage.